llvm/circt/docs/Dialects/FIRRTL/FIRRTLIntrinsics.md

 # Intrinsics

-Intrinsics provide an implementation-specific way to extend the firrtl language with new operations.
+Intrinsics provide an implementation-specific way to extend the FIRRTL language with new operations.

 Intrinsics are currently implemented as annotated external modules.
-We expect that native firrtl support for intrinsics will be added to the language.
+We expect that native FIRRTL support for intrinsics will be added to the language.

 ## Motivation

-Intrinsics provide a way to add functionality to firrtl without having to extend the firrtl language.
-This allows a fast path for prototyping new operations to rapidly repsond to output requirements.
+Intrinsics provide a way to add functionality to FIRRTL without having to extend the FIRRTL language.
+This allows a fast path for prototyping new operations to rapidly respond to output requirements.
 Intrinsics maintain strict definitions and type checking.

 ## Supported Intrinsics